 Cognitive acts are effected by the [cognitive] power — not, however, through its nude essence.
 Rather, in all [cognitive acts] an actual attention, actually terminated upon the object, is required….
 And therefore, when the exterior thing in-and-of-itself (per se) is not placed before the attention, there must be a memorative species placed before it in lieu of the object, which [the species] is not the origin of the cognitive act, except insofar as it serves as a term for or representative of the object.
 (Sententiarum II, q.
 74, 113.)

-This is the most common usage of species after Olivi, that is, that species are representative.
+This is the most common usage of species after Olivi, that is, that species are representative (see Adriaenssen 2017).

 For various reasons, the late thirteenth century saw an increased interest in epistemology.
-One of the reasons for this was certain developments of new theories of mental representations and intentionality.
-Some of these developments were due to problematic features of, on the one hand, Aquinas's view of mental representation and on the other, of Henry of Ghent's interpretation of Augustine's view of divine cognition.
+One reason for this was the development of new theories of mental representations and intentionality.
+Some of these developments were due to problematic features of, on the one hand, Aquinas’s view of mental representation and on the other, of Henry of Ghent’s interpretation of Augustine’s view of divine cognition.
 Aquinas seems to have held that the intelligible species is supposed to play a dual role both as a universal common to all of us thinking it and as my individual thought.
-One and the same entity seems not to be able to fulfill both these roles.
-Henry on the other hand reinterprets Augustines' doctrine of divine ideas and introduces a distinction between the ideas and the divine nature.
+It is hard to see how such a view can be maintained without the introduction of some kind of distinction.
+Henry on the other hand reinterprets Augustine’s doctrine of divine ideas and introduces a distinction between the ideas and the divine nature.
 The ideas are possibilia or the natures of possible things to be created (de Rijk 2005:81–84).

 John Duns Scotus was instrumental in adapting this view to human cognition.
-Scotus's implemented Henry's distinction and treated the thing that does the representing as a mental act or concept, which ontologically speaking is an accident of the mind, and the thing represented as the form of the object thought about (which is why this is still a conformality account of mental representation).
+Scotus’s implemented Henry’s distinction and treated the thing that does the representing as a mental act or concept, which ontologically speaking is an accident of the mind, and the thing represented as the form of the object thought about.
 Scotus claimed that the accident or mental act is subjectively in the soul, whereas the object being represented is present objectively, or has objective being in the mind.
-He also said that the object exists sub ratione cognoscibilis seu repraesentanti or “in keeping with the nature of something cognizable or represented” (Ord.
+He also said that the object exists as represented to express the content side of the mental representation (Ord.
 I, d.
 3, pars 3, q.
 1, n.
-382) to express the content side of the mental representation.
+382) Scouts can through this distinction also maintain that all spiritual change supervenes on a real change (see Cross 2014).

 Scotus thus had a clear way of expressing what Brentano later called intentionality, that is, the way the object of thought exists in the mind.
-It has objective existence in the mind on his view, which later came to be regarded as the mark of the mental (see Normore 1986; Pasnau 2003; King 2007).
-Although the advantages of this approach over Aquinas's are clear, problems remains concerning the ontological status of these mental contents.
+It has objective existence in the mind on his view, which later came to be regarded as the mark of the mental (see Normore 1986; Pasnau 2003; King 2007; Cross 2014).
+Although the advantages of this approach over Aquinas’s are clear, problems remains concerning the ontological status of these mental contents.
 The medieval debate here is famous and features a wide variety of opinions (for a survey, see Tachau 1988).
 Scotus himself says that thought objects have a diminished kind of being, which is supposed to be a state between real being and no being at all.
-Ockham would later subject this view to much criticism.
+Although first accepting a similar view, Ockham would later subject this view to much criticism.

 The theory of mental language in the fourteenth century was foremost developed by William Ockham.
 It rests on a theory of mental representation that combined the notions of cause and signification.
 A concept or a mental term on this view represents because it is caused efficiently by a thing in the world.
 It signifies that thing also because of the causal relation between them.
-The object and the concept are said to covary.
-On Ockham's view, a mental representation or concept is caused by an intuitive cognition.
+On Ockham’s view, a mental representation or concept is caused by an intuitive cognition.
 He explains:

 Ockham’s notion of concept acquisition and mental representation is developed as part of a very sophisticated theory of thought involving not only a theory of signification, but also a whole range of logico-semantic properties such as connotation and supposition.
 It explains how concepts, which in turn are the direct objects of belief and knowledge, are assembled into mental sentences describing the world (for the details, see Panaccio 2004).